openbci-archive/OpenBCI_LSL/readme.md

 To disconnect from the serial port, type `/exit`

-Remember to use `\exit` to disconnect the board as you end the program, to ensure that the serial port is safely closed.
+Remember to use `/exit` to disconnect the board as you end the program, to ensure that the serial port is safely closed.

 #### Configuring the board from the command line interface